SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 >
 > And Peter said to them, "Repent [not: Change your mind] and be baptized every one of you in the name of Jesus Christ
 >
-> 39 Even meaning (2) by itself, "To feel such regret for past conduct as to change one's mind regarding it: repented of intemperate behavior," implies not merely a change of opinion but a change in thinking so that one is resolved no longer to continue that pat- tern of behavior.
+>> <sup>39 Even meaning (2) by itself, "To feel such regret for past conduct as to change one's mind regarding it: repented of intemperate behavior," implies not merely a change of opinion but a change in thinking so that one is resolved no longer to continue that pat- tern of behavior.</sup>
 >
 > for the forgiveness of your sins, and you will receive the gift of the Holy Spirit."
 (Acts 2:38)
 >